- Sought after fruit with proven health benefits.

 When dormant, established blueberries can tolerate temperatures as low as -5°C. Gradual seasonal changes that promote natural hardening-off suit them best rather than sudden, extreme variations.
 They enjoy warm spring and summer temperatures so long as soil moisture is maintained at suitable levels.

-Winter frosts are usually no problem to established plants but heavy, late-spring frosts can damage flowers and soft new growth.
+Winter frosts are usually no problem to established plants but heavy, spring frosts can damage flowers and fruit growth.
 Early autumn frosts may damage the fruit of late-cropping varieties.

-Temperatures at or below 7°C are required to provide winter chilling.
-Highbush blueberry varieties include southern highbush which require a moderate to low chill (below 700 hours) amount of winter chilling, and northern highbush which require a high winter chilling (over 1000 hours).
+Temperatures above 1 deg;C and below 7 deg;C are required to provide winter chilling.
+Southern Highbush varieties include relatively low chill (3-500 hours), northern highbush require high winter chilling (1000 hours).
 Rabbiteye varieties require a moderate amount of chilling (400-700 hours).
-Some of the variety releases from the Plant & Food Research blueberry breeding programme are also moderate to lower chill requiring.

 NZ climate charts